AlbericTrancart/karambaToSofistik/README.md

 Usage
 -----

 This component is very simple to use.
 You can find it in the Karamba tab in the section "Extra".
-You have to plug in an input model, that's all !
+You have to plug in an input model, that's all!

 You will get the data with "Output".
 The "Status" output is for debugging purposes.